 The lack of data being made available to the medical and scientific fraternity is becoming a huge limiting factor in our fight against Covid-19.
 It has forced us to rely on Chinese or Western data, on anecdotal reports (often forwarded by doctors as Whatsapp messages) or simply on conjecture and hope.
 None of these are great strategies to tackle the pandemic.
 India needs to drastically improve the quantity and quality of data it produces, analyses, and shares to give us and our patients a level-playing field.

-Dr Akshay Baheti is an assistant professor in the department of radiodiagnosis at Tata Memorial Hospital in Mumbai.
+Dr Akshay Baheti is an assistant professor in radiology at a hospital in Mumbai.
+Views are personal.